What’s new in V2 and V2.1?

 6. Will there be updates?

-Yes, the current card is version 1, the prototype.
+Yes, the current card is version 2.1.
 We will gather feedback and possibly incorporate changes into the next version.
 Please let us know if you have any suggestions.

 7. Where can I get one?